-When taking the train from Exeter to London, you can choose to depart from train stations like Exeter St Davids, Exeter Central and Exeter St Thomas.
-Your journey can end in train stations such as London Victoria, London Euston and London Kings Cross.
+Some of the Exeter train stations to London you can start your journey from include Exeter St Davids, Exeter Central and Exeter St Thomas.
+Similarly, some of the arrival train stations in London include London Victoria, London Euston and London Kings Cross.

-Omio customers who travel this route most frequently depart from Exeter St Davids and arrive in London Victoria.
+When travelling this route, Omio customers are departing most frequently from Exeter St Davids and arriving in London Victoria.

-Passengers booking this trip most frequently board their trains from Exeter St Davids and need to travel around 0 mile (s) / 0 km from the city centre to get to this train station.
+Passengers booking this route most frequently board their trains from Exeter St Davids and need to travel around 1 mile (s) / 1 km from the city centre to get to this train station.

 Here are some other resources that might have the information you need